REDARC Tow-Pro Elite

 Setting the correct number is easy.
 By doing a few tests by stopping at various speeds, you start to feel how the trailer is responding.
 The light on the control knob also gives great feedback.
 Blue means no braking is occurring, purple medium amounts and red maximum braking.
 If the control is set too low the light may be blue when it should be red or purple, and vice versa.

-The idea with proportional mode is that the vehicle and trailer brakes will operate together in harmony.
-A little or a lot.
+In proportional mode the Tow-Pro Elite senses the inertia of the braking vehicle and applies the brakes a little or a lot.
+The overall feeling is that the vehicle and trailer brakes operate together in harmony.
 The result is much smoother braking, and it spreads the work (and heat) across all the available brakes.

 The user-controlled mode is for off-roading, and you’ll likely only need it in certain circumstances.
 You’ll want the control knob light to be green now.
 To do this stop, switch the Tow-Pro button to ‘0’, press your foot on the brake and then press the button twice in one second.
 Simply follow the same process again to return to proportional mode.

 In user-controlled mode, it no longer matters how hard you press the brakes.
 If you touch them at all, the trailer brakes will be activated to match the level they are set to on the control knob.

 For example, on a low range 1st gear steep hill descent you may not want any vehicle braking.
 But if the trailer isn’t tracking straight some braking on it alone might help.
 So simply set the amount of braking you want on the controller and then touch the vehicle brakes each time you need them.
 The vehicle and trailer brakes can now be operated at different pressures.
 In this case, firmer in the trailer and minimal in the vehicle.
 In sand, you may want it the other way around with less trailer braking to stop it from digging in as you roll to a stop.